Local Producer Loan Program FAQ

 What will the interest rates be?

-The current range is 5% to 9%.
-As the current Prime Rate is 3.25%, we feel that our rates will be attractive to most farmers and small businesses.
+Interest rates can be as low as 5%.
 The different Whole Foods Market regions make the ultimate decision as to the rate each applicant receives.
 We do recommend that potential borrowers explore all of their options in order to ensure that they choose the loan program that is best for them.

 Are there closing fees?